 The Basic version of the AquaCalc 5000 firmware has a problem with two line segment meter rating curves.
-The intercept value
+The intercept

-to be used only with ice-meters having a two-segment curve and a cross-over of 2.2.
+originally intended to be used only with ice-meters having a two-segment curve and a cross-over of 2.2.
 Please see the revised Basic firmware instructions for Using Non-Standard / User-Defined Meters for more information.
 You may contact Customer Support for information on an upgrade that will fix this problem.

 Q: What meters can I use with the AquaCalc?

-In addition to JBS Instruments’ Digital Magnetic Head for the Pygmy current meter, all meters that have mechanical or optical
+In addition to JBS Instruments’ Digital Magnetic Head for the Pygmy current meter, all meters that have mechanical or

-switches.
+optical switches.
 This includes

 - Standard Price AA current meter with the 1:1 or 5:1 contacts,